raycast/extensions/extensions/http-mime/README.md

+# HTTP-MIME

+Search MIME types for HTTP Content-Type

-# MIME-File
+# Dev

-lookup table for MIME to file extension mapping
+`scripts/build-mime-file.ipynb` was used to build `mime-map.json``